mnrojas2/DiaBloS/docs/source/basics.rst

     editing in the same way as the default program blocks.
 Also, for these type of blocks, there's an option to reset the parameter values back to the original ones.

-    More details about how to create these types of functions are available in :ref:`"Creating new functions"<developer:creating new functions>` section from developer's guide.
+    More details about how to create these types of functions are available in :ref:`developer:creating new functions` section from developer's guide.

 #.
 How to take a capture of the canvas.
     Press the CAPTURE icon (1h) to take a capture of the screen.
 These get saved in the 'captures/' folder.